-As China continues its rise to prominence with its growing middle class, you can expect more and more Chinese companies to make an impact worldwide.
+As China continues its rise to prominence with its growing middle class, you can expect more and more companies to make an impact worldwide.
 Despite all of its recent economic achievements, China does not have many globally-established brands, as they are known for their manufacturing prowess instead.

 Chinese Brands